 Definition of Grey List

-Grey List as the word suggest means something which is prohibited or has flaws in it and in financial scenario gray list means can be implemented by FATF (Financial Action Task Force) which is a global body on countries that are in a doubtful state of involvement in terror funding, money laundering and other threats which are related to disturbing the integrity of the international financial system.
+Grey List as the word suggests, means something which is prohibited or has flaws in it, and in a financial scenario gray list means can be implemented by FATF (Financial Action Task Force), which is a global body of countries that are in a doubtful state of involvement in terror funding, money laundering and other threats which are related to disturbing the integrity of the international financial system.

-Grey List is a collective list prepared by FATF (Financial Action Task Force) where countries involved in illegal activities like involvement in terrorist financing, money laundering and other threats to the integrity of the international financial system are put in and strong restrictions are placed on such countries along with close monitoring on behalf of FATF.
-When FATF places a country in grey list the monitoring on those countries is increased and the nation has to find a quick-paced solution to the financial discrepancy which is generally highlighted by FATF.
+Grey List is a collective list prepared by FATF (Financial Action Task Force) where countries involved in illegal activities like involvement in terrorist financing, money laundering, and other threats to the integrity of the international financial system are put in, and strong restrictions are placed on such countries along with close monitoring on behalf of FATF.
+When FATF places a country on grey list, the monitoring of those countries is increased, and the nation has to find a quick-paced solution to the financial discrepancy, which is generally highlighted by FATF.
 The strategic deficiencies highlighted by FATF must be quickly resolved by such countries based on the time frames decided by FATF, failing to which FATF may impose severe punishment and penalties on such a nation.
-At present, there are close to 18 countries that are in the grey list as per FATF based on certain strategic deficiencies noted by the Financial Action Task Force group.
+At present, there are close to 18 countries that are on the grey list as per FATF based on certain strategic deficiencies noted by the Financial Action Task Force group.
 Few examples of such countries are Pakistan, Mauritius, etc. Grey list countries find a lot of trouble in making investments and also allowing investments by other countries due to the restrictions prescribed by FATF.
-Thus, a quick resolution to the strategic deficiencies is the only solution for a nation to get back to shape and keep the economy rolling.
+Thus, a quick resolution to the strategic deficiencies is the only solution for a nation to get back in shape and keep the economy rolling.

 Example of Grey List